Phil Douglas (baseball)

 I want to leave here but I want some inducement.
 I don't want this guy to win the pennant and I feel if I stay here I will win it for him.
 If you want to send a man over here with the goods, I will leave for home on next train.
 I will go down to fishing camp and stay there.

 The letter found its way to Kenesaw Mountain Landis.
 Landis banned Douglas from baseball for life.

 On August 1, 1952, Douglas died in Sequatchie, Tennessee, and was buried in Tracy City, Tennessee.

+Douglas was reinstated by Commissioner Rob Manfred on May 13, 2025 along with other deceased players who were on the ineligible list.